Jupyter4Science/nbdev_app_template/README.md

 ## "Access denied" Error

 A browser window should appear when you run "jupyter-lab" or "jupyter-notebook".
 However, if the displayed page indicates access was denied, close the browser window and start another using one of the other URLs listed in the jupyter-lab/notebook output.
-Us a URL that starting with "http://localhost...".
+Us a URL starting with "http://localhost...".

 ## (optional) Use composable infrastructure to host app